eddpeterson/theBucketList/Readme.md

 * Do not allow adding empty title goals in jQuery # 2 hours estimated, took 15 minutes, but no tests were added

 # TODO: 100 hours
+* Order todos in timeline view by due_date # 2 hours
-* When changing date, should automatically move todo to appropriate category # 2 hours
+* When changing date, should automatically move goal to appropriate category # 2 hours estimated, 1 hour already done

 * List facebook friends todos with the same concept as your timeline? # 8 hours
 * Use design created by Alexander # 16 hours
 * Accept terms of use for the website # 8 hours
 * Refactor spec/controllers/todos_controller_spec.rb to bring code coverage back to > 95% # 16 hours
-* Order todos in timeline view by due_date, but for past it should be descending so that on top you see the most recently finished items # 2 hours

 * Automatically update goals completed percentage after 1. changing goals status, 2. adding new goal, 3. removing goal # 3 hours
 * Friends page should contain list of friends using the site, with status of their accomplished goals (%), showing distribution among frames and see their timeline # 8 hours
 * Timeline to integrate with Facebook and show not only past, but future # 16 hours